andela/healthchecks/README.md

    Assume the user doesn't intend to use the account any more and would probably *want* it removed.

-    ```
+    ```python
     $ ./manage.py pruneusers
     ```

 When you first try these commands on your data, it is a good idea to test them on a copy of your database, not on the live database right away.
 In a production setup, you should also have regular, automated database backups set up.

 ## Integrations